ghotato/Foxlations/README.md

 > Foxlations is a reader only.
 It does not host any content — you add your own
 > sources.

+## Please not that i do school and work full time, i do see your messages and issues! it just might take me a bit to get to them!

 ## Download

 From the [**Releases**](../../releases) page, or